How Do Students Avoid Plagiarism Detection?

 contributed by Yuliya Gorenko

-Though cheating isn’t new, modern education puts a lot of pressure on students.
+Though cheating is not new, modern education places significant pressure on students.

 Digital Text Modification